ElinaBoman/the-muscle-factory/README.md

 ### CSS
-All CSS passed trough validation and shows no errors:
+All CSS passed through validation and shows no errors:
 <details>
 <summary>style.css</summary>